“Depression is a self cure for the terrors

 In life, there are times when everyone feels depressed.
 Depression is mysterious and isolating, and the triggers are varied.
 It can be chronic, like a constant, lethargic heaviness.
-Or, suddenly feelings may come out of nowhere, a stab of self- loathing, a sense of hopelessness and helplessness or even despair.
+It can come unexpectedly as post-partum depression (PPD) or suddenly as a wave of self-loathing, hopelessness or despair.
 If you have never experienced these feelings before, or even if you have, their appearance can be very disturbing.

 Depression Is More Than a Medical Condition

 Our culture tends to see depression as a medical condition.
 This implies that medication is the only possible solution.
 Rest assured that this is not necessarily true.
 While medication may alleviate symptoms in the short term, their effects often fade with time.
 Psychotherapy, which addresses the powerful patterns of negative thinking, feeling and behaving underlying your depression, is designed to help you achieve long lasting change and a solid sense of well being.

 Starting Depression Therapy

 A first step in the therapeutic process is to explore together the intensity and quality of your emotions.
 We will explore painful feelings such as self loathing, rejection, anger, guilt and despair along with the responses you have developed to protect yourself from them.

 These responses are like walls that you have built to prevent future repetition of past grief.
 Unfortunately, these attempts, while heroic, are ultimately futile.
 Paradoxically, these protective mechanisms become the distress you are trying to protect yourself from.
 Also, in the effort to shield yourself, you may block out relationships that can help you feel a sense of abundance, joy and love, which, like food and water, you need to lead a fulfilling life.
 I want you to have these things back.